Hori75/nitrokir-it.github.io/about.md

 permalink: /about/
 ---

-NitroKIR IT is a division of NitroKIR that computes and creates software.
+NitroKIR IT is a division of NitroKIR that embraces information technology to bring innovation forward.